robivictor/twitter_kafka_spark_hbase/README.md

 This project is done for my course work in Big Data Technology, it shows a basic implementation of a Big data workflo using certain big data technologies such as Apache Kafka, Apache Zookeeper, Apache Spark and Apache Hbase. <br/>

 This core analysis done in this project is a very trivial computation on a stream of tweets fetched from a twitter api in real time.
+It will compute the score of each tweet by weighing the amount of negative and/or positve words used in the tweet.
+I have used a set of predefined set of positive and neagtive words to do the filtering on the stream of tweets.

 ## Architecture